 There are 2 RF ports on the top of KC908, left port is PORT1, right port is PORT2.
-Both ports support input and output.
-Two LEDs in the middle of two ports are used as indicators to show witch port is selected.
+The function of the port is labelled below the port.
+Two LEDs in the middle of two ports are used as indicators to show which port is selected.